dart-lang/site-www/src/_guides/language/analysis-options.md

 - Use <code>include: <em>url</em></code> to
   bring in options from the specified URL — in this case, from a file in the `lints` package.
-Because YAML doesn't allow duplicate keys, only one file or package may be included.
+  Because YAML doesn't allow duplicate keys, you can include at most one file.
 - Use the `analyzer:` entry to customize static analysis — [enabling stricter type checks](#enabling-additional-type-checks), [excluding files](#excluding-files),